-The U.S. podcasting audience reached 18.5 million in 2007, according to eMarketer and was projected to top 65 million by 2012 with 25 million listeners downloading one or more podcasts a week.
+If you thought podcasting was just a fad, then think again.
+The U.S. podcasting audience reached 18.5 million in 2007, according to eMarketer, and is projected to top 65 million by 2012 with 25 million listeners downloading one or more podcasts a week.

 Ad spending on podcasts in the U.S. is also expected to creep up, from $165 million in 2007 to $435 million in 2012.